Confidence-Calibrated Face and Kinship Verification: Experiments

-Table VIII shows the calibration of three alternative methods (ASC, Histogram binning and Isotonic regression) on the FIW, KinFaceW, LFW, and IJB-C datasets, in terms of ECE metric.
+Table \ref{tab:table10} shows the calibration of three alternative methods (ASC, Histogram binning \cite{zadrozny2001obtaining}, and Isotonic regression \cite{zadrozny2002transforming}) on the FIW \cite{robinson2016families}, KinFaceW \cite{lu2013neighborhood}, LFW \cite{huang2008labeled}, and IJB-C \cite{maze2018iarpa} datasets, utilizing the ECE metric.
 We observe that ASC achieves the best calibration performance in most cases.
-Our method is easy to implement, as it involves only two parameters to be optimized and they can be efficiently learned by most gradient-based optimizers.
+ASC is easy to implement, as it involves only two parameters to be optimized and they can be efficiently learned by most gradient-based optimizers.
+In addition, ASC has a differentiable calibration function, making it seamlessly integrable with uncertainty estimation.